 A number of other frog species were also spotted, including Indian Bullfrogs (Hoptobatrachus tigerinus), Terai Cricket Frogs (Fejerverya teraiensis), Skittering Frogs (Euphlyctis cyanophlyctis), and Common Indian Toads (Duttaphynus melanostictus).

 Future Bangladesh Python Project trips hope to return with Animesh to the swamp forest to make a better survey of the area during both day and night hours, in order to see whether a wider array of herp species (possibly including Rainbow Water Snakes, Red-necked Keelbacks, Buff-striped Keelbacks, Indian Rat Snakes, Monocled Cobras, and a number of species of kraits).
 I want to thank Animesh and all of GES for sharing these places and their experiences with us, and am looking forward to seeing them again next year.

-If you would like to go on next year’s trip, contact Scott through his Nature Stills website.
+If you would like to go on next year’s trip, contact Scott Trageser through his Nature Stills website.